American Rev. War Living History Center

 Most of the local battlefields and parks benefit from professional staff and fancy programs that are publically funded.
 I am not saying that is all bad or should be changed.
 What I foresee is the ARWLHC allowing those same members of the public who visit these heritage sites the opportunity to experience and learn the American Revolution through the proposed plans for the ARWLHC.

 Thus, the ARWLHC can be a vital complement and companion to the established battlefields and parks.
 This can be done by continuing to grow public awareness and interest in the mission of the ARWLHC.
 This can be done by all of us continuing to support each other.
-This can be done by continuing in the faith in liberty and the promise of a better future that sustained our forebearers.
+This can be done by keeping the faith in liberty and the promise of a better future that sustained our forebearers.

 Thank you again for your support of the ARWLHC and its leadership.